pantor/ruckig/README.md

 std::optional<Vector> min_velocity; // If not given, the negative maximum velocity will be used. std::optional<Vector> min_acceleration; // If not given, the negative maximum acceleration will be used.

-TimeSynchronization synchronization; // Enum with either TimeAlways, TimeIfNecessary, None std::array<bool, DOFs> enabled; // Initialized to true std::optional<double> minimum_duration;
+Synchronization synchronization; // Synchronization behaviour of multiple DoFs: Enum with Time, TimeIfNecessary, or None std::array<bool, DOFs> enabled; // Initialized to true std::optional<double> minimum_duration;
 ```

 Members are implemented using the C++ standard `array` and `optional` type.
 Note that there are range constraints due to numerical reasons, see below for more details.
 To check the input before a calculation step, the `ruckig.validate_input(input)` method returns `false` if an input is not valid.
-Of course, the target state needs to be within the given dynamic limits.
+Of course, the target state needs to be within the given kinematic limits.
 Additionally, the target acceleration needs to fulfill
 ```
-target_acceleration <= Sqrt(2 * max_jerk * (max_velocity - Abs(target_velocity)))
+Abs(target_acceleration) <= Sqrt(2 * max_jerk * (max_velocity - Abs(target_velocity)))
 ```
 If a DoF is not enabled, it will be ignored in the calculation.
 A minimum duration can be optionally given.
 Furthermore, the minimum velocity can be specified.
 If it is not given, the negative maximum velocity will be used (similar to the acceleration and jerk limits).
 For example, this might be useful in human robot collaboration settings with a different velocity limit towards a human.